It's been more than two weeks since Ryzen 3000 CPUs were released along with many X570 motherboards.

 If I were to nitpick one downside in this board, it would be lack of Lack of 802.11 ax aka.
 WiFi 6.
 But frankly speaking, Asus had to make some compensations to keep the cost down.

 Overall, it offers almost every functionality of Aorus Pro WiFi while costing almost 50 bucks less.
-That's why it's best low-end motherboard for Ryzen 5 3600/3600x.
+That's why it's our low-end recommendation for Ryzen 5 3600/3600x.

 ASRock B450M PRO4: Check Price On Amazon